 The collaborative approach is very different to traditional methods of dealing with separation and divorce.
 It is not suitable for every case but is increasingly popular in the North East of Scotland.
 In my experience, the success rate is very high and clients who use the collaborative process seem to have a much greater sense of satisfaction when they reach the end.

-Lindsey has practised in family law for over twenty years and is trained in Collaborative Practice.
-She has been with Walker Laird, based in Paisley, since 2002.
+Lindsey has practised in family law for over twenty years and is trained in Collaborative Practice and is accredited by the Law Society of Scotland as a family law mediator.
+She has been based in Paisley since 2002, and in 2018 set up her own firm dedicated to family law.

 I am a Partner with John Henderson and Sons Solicitors, Dumfries , where my caseload is predominantly Family Law based.
 I undertook my legal traineeship locally, qualifying as a Solicitor in September 2011 and became a Partner in January 2017.
 My main areas of interest are Family Law and Child Law.